ArthurClemens/polythene/Migration.md

 ### SVG

-Dynamic loading and preloading have been removed, as these are not frequent use cases.
+Dynamic loading and preloading have been removed, as these are infrequent use cases.